 Superglue, what a great invention, so many uses, so versatile, but anyone who uses it knows it has the ability to find it’s way into and onto places you may not have intended.
 This story is about one such episode.

-A local archer who should perhaps remain anonymous (we’ll call him Fred) decided to install a kisser button on his string to help with a consistent anchor point, having laid his bow and the tools needed on the table was about to start when Fred’s wife asked what he was doing, installing a kisser button replied Fred, perhaps you should have some help with that she suggested, Fred, perhaps feeling his ability was in question replied I don’t need help with this simple task, I’m not helpless, what could possibly go wrong?
-Well, Fred was soon to find out.
+A local archer who should perhaps remain anonymous (we’ll call him Jason) decided to install a kisser button on his string to help with a consistent anchor point, having laid his bow and the tools needed on the table was about to start when Jason’s wife asked what he was doing, installing a kisser button he replied, perhaps you should have some help with that she suggested, Jason, perhaps feeling his ability was in question replied I don’t need help with this simple task, I’m not helpless, what could possibly go wrong?
+Well, he was soon to find out.

 If you don't like archery you probably won't like me....and I'm okay with that.